silverwind/gitea-backporter/README.md

 ### Milestone maintenance

-When a pull request is created, the script will assign it a milestone based on its target branch (except pull requests targeting `main`).
+When a pull request is created, the script will assign it a milestone based on its target branch (except pull requests targeting `main`, we'll assign those on merge).
 The script makes sure that unmerged closed pull requests are not included in any milestone.

 ### LGTM